robert-hh/ADS1256/README.md

-# WARNING: This driver is in a draft state and not yet tested.

-It's published for discussion purposes.
-Tests will probably be done until July 4, 2025.

 # ADS1256: MicroPython classes for the ADS1256 and ADS1255 ADC

 This is a short and simple class for the ADS1256 and ADS1255 ADC.
 It supports reading